 House flies, true to their name, are perhaps the most common indoor fly, and they can be found nearly everywhere in the world that humans live.
 They tend to congregate on garbage and animal waste, and they can bring germs with them wherever they land.
 They also contaminate food with their own waste and saliva, making a house fly infestation an immediate health hazard.
 Although they don’t carry disease on their own, they can potentially transmit germs from infected people.

-These flies are about 1/4 of an inch long and have gray or black bodies with big red eyes and a single pair of wings.
-They normally only live for 7-10 days, but a single female house fly can lay up to 500 eggs in that time.
+These flies are about 1/4 inch long and have gray or black bodies with big red eyes and a single pair of wings.
+They normally only live for 7–10 days, but a single female house fly can lay up to 500 eggs in that time.
 Like fruit flies, house flies are most common in late summer and early fall.

 Though drain flies are sometimes confused with house flies, their wings have a distinctly furry, moth-like appearance.
-They live for about 20 days and only breed once, but since they often lay their eggs deep in drains, where they can withstand dehydration for weeks, they can be a persistent problem.
+They live for about 20 days and only breed once, but since they often lay their eggs deep in drains, where they can withstand dehydration for weeks, these flies can be a persistent problem.

 Ways to Get Rid of Flies